fmellocosta/chat-application-java/README.md

-# Doodle Chat
+# Chat

-Doodle Chat is a simple chat application with a backend built in Java using the Spring framework, MongoDB as the database, and a frontend developed with React and native JavaScript.
+Chat is a simple chat application with a backend built in Java using the Spring framework, MongoDB as the database, and a frontend developed with React and native JavaScript.

 ## Features